rootiest/zippy-klipper_config/guides/GUIDE-probe.md

 Reference: [SET_GCODE_OFFSET](https://www.klipper3d.org/G-Codes.html#set_gcode_offset)

-> Note: It's important to include the `MOVE=1` as that tells Klipper to apply the offset immediately instead of at the next Z-axis move.
+> NOTE: It's important to include the `MOVE=1` as that tells Klipper to apply the offset immediately instead of at the next Z-axis move.

 Then use the following commands after the print completes to save the offset to your config: